Skip to Content

 Moong Dal Instant Pot Recipe

-• Boriya Chillies (Gol Lal Mirch): Boriya chilies are very spicy and add a rich flavor to any dish.
+• Boriya Chilies: These dark red, round chilies pack a punch!
 I leave them whole for a more subtle heat.

-• Onion: Caramelized onion provide intricate flavor for the dish and serves as a garnish called tarka or baghaar.
-I use red or yellow onion in this recipe depending on what I have on hand.
+• Onion: Caramelized onions flavor the dal and serve as a tasty garnish.
+I use red or yellow onions—whatever I have on hand.

 How to Make my Moong Dal Instant Pot Recipe